w3c/presentation-api/uc-req.md

 to the TV screen.
 TV shows all the answers coming from all the users and the game continues until the correct answer is provided by Ann.
 Ann gets points for the correct answer.
 Next round of the game is about to start with Ann drawing a new word.
+At this point Joe decides to exit the game and presses the "exit game" button.
+That information is passed to the TV and Joe's name disappears from the list of the players on the TV screen.
+Bob and Ann play one more round of the game with Ann drawing and Bob guessing the correct word.
+After that round is over they decide to stop playing and both press the "exit game" button on their smartphones.
+The site opened on TV is notified that all the players have left the game and starts presenting a list of top players on the TV screen.

 **Requirements**: [REQ01](#req01), [REQ02](#req02), [REQ04](#req04), [REQ05](#req05), [REQ06](#req06), [REQ07](#req07)